-- 4. Manual call points are normally positioned at every exit and storey exit, not just those designated as fire exits.
+- 5. Manual call points are normally positioned at every exit and storey exit, not just those designated as fire exits.
 They should be conspicuous, fitted at a height of about 1.4 m (or less for premises with a significant number of wheelchair users), and not in an area likely to be obstructed.
-They should normally be positioned so that no one should have to travel more than 45 m to reach the nearest call point. - 5.
-If a manual call point is placed in an area where there is potential for the call point to be accidentally damaged, a simple, hinged guard around the call point may be fitted.
+They should normally be positioned so that no one should have to travel more than 45 m to reach the nearest call point.
+This distance may need to be reduced to not more than 25 m where the processes or activities in the area could result in rapid development of fire.
+Some high hazard equipment or activities may require a manual call point to be located in close proximity. - 6.
+If a manual call point is placed in a stock area where there is continual movement of stock, the call point may be accidentally damaged.
+A simple, hinged guard around the call point may be fitted.
 Where there is high potential for malicious operation, a hinged cover, with or without a tamper alarm, may be fitted as a deterrent.